Monday to Friday

 10 a.m.-5 p.m.

 About Special Collections

 The Mortimer Rare Book Collection houses the college's rare books and literary manuscripts.
 Broad in scope, it includes works from all time periods and in subject areas as diverse as ancient history and zoology.
 Among the highlights of the collections are the papers of Sylvia Plath and Virginia Woolf.

-See Rare Books & Manuscripts collections for a list of major holdings.
+See Rare Books & Literary Archives collections for a list of major holdings.

-The Concentration in Book Studies connects students with the exceptional resources of the Mortimer Rare Book Collection and the wealth of book artists and craftspeople of the Pioneer Valley.
-Through classroom study, field projects, and independent research, they learn about the history, art, and technology of the "book," broadly defined to extend from oral memory and papyrus scrolls to manuscripts, printed books, and digital media.
-Read more about the Book Studies Concentration...
+The book studies concentration connects students with the exceptional resources of the Mortimer Rare Book Collection and the wealth of book artists and craftspeople of the Pioneer Valley.
+Through classroom study, field projects and independent research, students learn about the history, art and technology of the book.
+The book is broadly defined to extend from oral memory and papyrus scrolls to manuscripts, printed books, and digital media.
+Read more about the book studies concentration...